remotemeetup/news/README.md

 ### The static pages

 Like the `about` page or whatever other page.
-The buikld script will take all the markdown files present in that directory and create a `.html` page accordingly in `site/`.
+The build script will take all the markdown files present in that directory and create a `.html` page accordingly in `site/`.
 The a link to those pages can be added in the main navigation in /views/static.haml`.

 ### The newsletters